Hans Mahle: Ulbricht group

 On 30 April 1945 a thirty-man national building team arrived under conditions of secrecy in Berlin from Moscow with a detailed plan for rebuilding and reconfiguring the part of Germany that would soon be administered as the Soviet occupation zone.
 The team, which some sources identify as three teams each of ten men, came to be known, after its existence was disclosed in 1955, as the Ulbricht Group.
 One ten man contingent, led by Gustav Sobottka, moved on to Mecklenburg in order to focus on the northern part of the Soviet zone.
 Another, under the leadership of Anton Ackermann, were based in Saxony.
 The third group, usually seen as the lead group, remained in Berlin under the leadership of Walter Ulbricht who had overall leadership (always subject to Soviet agreement) of the entire project, and would remain in power as the executive leader of the resulting East German state till 1971.
 Mahle was the youngest of the 30 members of the Ulbricht Group.
 He was part of Berlin-based cohort, working directly under the leadership of Walter Ulbricht.

 Mahle was initially installed in the city centre Tiergarten quarter which he already knew well from his time as an underground resistance activist.
 It was Walter Ulbricht who set the agenda, and Ulbricht's first priority for Mahle was that he should participate in the urgent business of making the key appointments.
 It was at Ulbricht's instigation that Mahle contacted the widely respected surgeon Ferdinand Sauerbruch who was persuaded, after a certain amount of discussion, to accept appointment as the first post-war Head of the Health department in the ”Magistrat von Berlin” (city administration).
 It had already been agreed that Berlin should be divided between Soviet, U.S., British and French forces during a period of military occupation, but in May 1945 it was the Soviet forces that had already captured the whole of the city, and Ulbricht's plan, presumably closely aligned with Stalin’s wishes, envisaged setting up a unitary city administration as rapidly as possible without waiting to see when, how or whether the division of the city, as already agreed, would be implemented.
-Unsurprisingly under the circumstances, 9 of the 17 members pf this version of the ”Magistrat von Berlin” were members of the Communist Party: Sauerbruch was not one of these, however.
+Unsurprisingly under the circumstances, 9 of the 17 members of this version of the ”Magistrat von Berlin” were members of the Communist Party: Sauerbruch was not one of these, however.
 Another victory for Mahle was his success in persuading Andreas Hermes to take responsibility for food distribution.
 Hermes was widely seen as an exceptional administrator.